tajespasarela/tailwind-editor/README.md

 > Since we are using Vite and [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), the minimum node version required to follow this article is 14.18+.
 >

 So far, so good.
-Now we are going to configure `postcss` and its tailwind plugin to return CSS:
+Now we are going to configure `postcss` and its Tailwind plugin to return CSS:

 ```jsx
 // src/tailwind-as-a-service.js